HughG/impact-estimation-toy/.junie/guidelines.md

 ## Testing Strategy
 - Tests should reference one or more requirement IDs in comments, if they're high-level enough; class-level and/or method-level ID references as appropriate.
 - Prefer TDD: write tests before implementation, create commits with just the failing tests, then a separate commit with the implementation.
 It's fine to add more than one failing test in a single commit, and it's okay not to fix all failing tests in a single commit, as long as you don't break any which were passing before.
+  - ALWAYS commit the failing tests first!
+- Configuration support: when `.junie/config.toml` has `[workflow] enforce_tdd = true`, Junie will refuse to implement before committing failing tests and will provide short status updates at red/green checkpoints.
 - If fixing a bug with non‑trivial logic, add/adjust tests under appropriate source sets (commonTest or jvmTest).
 For truly trivial fixes, a focused manual check is acceptable.
 - Prefer unit tests in common where possible; desktop‑specific behavior can live in jvmTest.
 - Test namespaces should mirror those of the code they test, where they are class- or package-scoped.
 Other test namespaces are acceptable if the tests have wider or cross-cutting purposes.